JPaonaskar/JPaonaskar/README.md

 ![Airflow from a Candle](https://github.com/JPaonaskar/JPaonaskar/blob/main/images/BOS.gif)

 ### neural-bos
-Strong success with both maps and augmented synthetic BOS data.
-Real data will be tested soon.
+Strong success with both maps and augmented synthetic BOS dataset.
+Simulated flow BOS dataset will be developed and tested soon.
+Keep an eye out for a paper in March!

 |     | Input Images | Target Images | Predicted Image |
 | --- | --- | --- | --- |